Flavjack/journalclub/manuscript/Journal-Club_article.md

 The frequency with which each tool was used by the students was evaluated to determine the relevance of the training in the use of research tools during JC implementation

 The frequency of the tools was divided into five groups represented by the colors: forest-green, blue, orange, purple, and gray ([Figure  @fig:id.6pfwogtac6re]:).
-The first group included Google docs, Google Scholar, and Zotero with 11.9%, 10.7%, and 10.3%, respectively; while Sci-Hub and iLovePDF were in the second group with 9.3% and 9.1% respectively.
+The first group included Google Docs, Google Scholar, and Zotero with 11.9%, 10.7%, and 10.3%, respectively; while Sci-Hub and iLovePDF were in the second group with 9.3% and 9.1% respectively.
 The third group only included onlinedoctranslator with 5.6%.
-DeepL, Scimago Journal & Country Rank, and Foxit reader were in the fourth group with 4.2%, 3.8%, and 3%, respectively.
+DeepL, Scimago Journal & Country Rank, and Foxit Reader were in the fourth group with 4.2%, 3.8%, and 3%, respectively.
 Tools such as Hypothesis, Articul8, and Grammarly represented less than 3% each.

 ![Research tools learned and used by students during the implementation of the journal club in the plant genetics lecture during the period  2021 and 2022 at the Universidad Nacional Agraria La Molina.
 Results based on the frequency with which each tool was mentioned in 90 students surveyed.](img_2.png){#fig:id.6pfwogtac6re}